AP Self-study allows students to take AP exams their school does not offer. Read more to find out about the top 7 AP exams for self-study!

 Here are our answers to some of the most frequently asked questions about AP exam self-study.

-Yes, you can AP self-study as much as you like!
+Yes, you can AP self-study for an AP exam!
+Although it can be more challenging than having an AP teacher guide you through the course, it’s completely possible to do so.
 When the exam date comes around, ensure you've paid to take the exam and have found a venue with permission from whoever is in charge.
-Note that not every school accepts outside students.
-You can take an AP exam offered at your school and self-study.
-However, your AP teacher should prepare you best for the exam.

 While it varies school by school, colleges generally don't recommend AP self-study.
 While admissions staff often see it as going the extra mile beyond what you need to do, it will be challenging to go out of your way and study for an exam that isn’t mandatory.